marouane-tradelab/TaglessCRM/docs/install-guide.md

 can change these variables, however, at any time by setting an Airflow variable with the same `Variable Name` to another value.

-To allow for different DAGs to have different configurations some varriables' names will contain the DAG name as a prefix.
-Pleease be sure you replace the `<DAG Name>` part and use the right DAG name.
+To allow different DAGs to have different configurations, some variable names will contain the DAG name as a prefix.
+Please be sure you replace the `<DAG Name>` part and use the right DAG name.

 For example: to set the schedule variable for `tcrm_gcs_to_ga` DAG, take the